abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 putting ourselves in close quarters where talking and pointless chitchat tend to launch themselves.
-This is one of the simplest and most direct ways the Buddha encouraged the development of mindfulness and the restraint of the *āsavas,* the outflows.
+This is one of the simplest and most direct ways the Buddha encouraged the development of mindfulness and the restraint of the *āsavas*, the outflows.
 We don’t put ourselves in situations where that outflowing is going to be encouraged.
 We put ourselves somewhere else.
 It’s very simple.
 We’re not creating the conditions whereby a lack of restraint is being encouraged.
 Rather,